 In a message sent to Orlando Rising, DreamfinderGuy further added that the alleged theft left quite the mess, with hydraulic fluid having “spewed out” onto the Cranium Command stage.
 He claimed the Orange County Sheriff’s Office suspected the man running the Backdoor Disney account, which has since been taken down, had orchestrated the theft and executed a search warrant at his house, but found nothing.

 The theft has been proclaimed as “confirmed” by other Twitter accounts and WDW News Today.
-Orlando Rising, however, has been able to independently verify any part of the story.
+Orlando Rising, however, has been unable to independently verify any part of the story.
 Disney did not respond to a request for comment on the alleged theft and Orange County Sheriff’s Office said a request for records on the reported search warrant could not be fulfilled until after Christmas.

 This is perhaps the most attention paid to Buzzy in years.
 Cranium Command, along with other attractions in the Epcot’s Wonders of Life pavilion, have been closed to guests since 2007.
 Earlier this year, Orlando Rising spoke to a man who had snuck into the shuttered Cranium Command theater, finding much of it remained intact after 11 years of neglect.